-For longevity, use linseed oil – a natural oil preferred by woodworkers.
-But for general use, cooking oil works fine for this project.
+To keep your driftwood looking great longer, use linseed oil.
+Linseed oil is preferred by woodworkers.
+For general use, however, cooking oil works fine for this project.

 Present your beachcombed driftwood set in a drawstring bag or box.
 Gifted along with a sand tray, this set is the perfect gift for kids for encouraging sensory development.

 - Scrub Brush

 Materials: Driftwood Shells Sea Glass Rocks